michaelpb/pta/content/en/campaigns/_index.md

 * Increases ridership and decreases street congestion, accidents and pollution
 * Leads to service expansion that in turn leads a more frequent and reliable system as well good union jobs

-**At People's Transit Alliance**
+**What we’re doing**

-We're engaging in many activities to make fare-free a possibility at AC Transit.
+At People's Transit Alliance, we're engaging in many activities to make fare-free a possibility at AC Transit.
 We are currently researching existing fare-free systems, possible funding sources, and new ways to imagine safety onboard.
 We are also engaging with transit workers to understand how a fare-free system might impact them and researching solutions to any adverse effects.

 ### **Past Campaigns and Actions**